A-Ingrassia/Risk-Dice-GUI/README.md

 ## **SINGLE**

 This page allows players to simulate a single roll - just as if they were playing with physical dice.
-The players can click buttons representing the number of dice each player would like to roll (a max of 3 for the attacker and 2 for the defender).
+The players can click buttons representing the number of dice each player would like to roll (a max of 3 for the attacker and a max of 2 for the defender).
 Those numbers are displayed until different ones are chosen.
 Players can then click the "ROLL" button, which initiates a single roll and displays the resulting army losses.
 Pressing the "ROLL" button again clears the previous result, and releasing it initiates a new roll - and so on.

 ![SINGLE](single_tab.png)